kshedden/CondReg.jl/README.md

-# CondReg.jl: Conditional regression models in Julia
+# Conditional regression models in Julia

 The CondReg.jl Julia package implements conditional logistic and conditional Poisson regression.
 These are techniques for regression analysis with grouped